 Additionally, a new commuting portal has opened: Gohio commute.
 This is a great way to track your commuting carbon footprint, find carpool buddies and more.

 Users just click and drag their commutes to a “Commute Calendar” to immediately see resulting fuel savings, reductions in CO2 emissions and even calories burned.
 Go to Gohio commute to register and to start logging your commutes today!

-In 2014, the city of Cleveland pledged to add 70 miles of bikeways to the existing 47 miles in the city by 2017.
+The City of Cleveland has pledged to become a bike friendly community.
 Biking in Cleveland is gaining in popularity and CWRU students, staff and faculty members have more options than ever to and from campus, and around the city.